storageos/storageos.github.io/_docs/operations/users.md

 defined by the [storageos-api
 secret](/docs/platforms/kubernetes/install/1.13#create-a-secret).

-For installations using the native driver, Kubernetes uses this account to authenticate against the StorageOS API.
-Therefore if the default account details are changed, the Kubernetes storageos-api secret needs to be updated.
+For installations using the native driver, Kubernetes uses the account defined in the secret to authenticate against the StorageOS API.
+Therefore if the account details are changed, the Kubernetes storageos-api secret needs to be updated.
 In order to update the secret you need to base64 encode the new username/password and edit the storageos-api secret to reflect the new account details.